Non-equilibrium cumulants within model A from crossover to first-order phase transition side: Model and set-ups

 For our numerical implementation, we first construct the initial profiles of the $\sigma$ field using the probability function: $ P\left[ \sigma \right] \sim \exp \left( -E \left( \sigma \right) /T\right) $, with $ E \left( \sigma \right) =\int d^{3}x\, \frac{1}{2}\left( \nabla \sigma \left( x\right) \right) ^{2}+V_{\mathrm{eff}}\left( \sigma \left( x\right) \right)$.
 In order to solve Eq.\,(\ref{langevin}), the space-time information of the local temperature, $T (t,x,y,z)$, and baryon chemical potential, $\mu(t,x,y,z)$, have to be known which in principle shall be extracted from the heat bath.
 For simplicity, we assume the system evolves along the constant baryon density trajectories (seen traj.\,I and traj.\,II in Fig.\,\ref{phasediagram}), while the spatial-uniform temperature decreases in a Hubble-like way~\cite{Mukherjee:2015swa}:

 where $T_{0}$ is the initial temperature, and $t_{0}=1$fm is the initial time.
 The whole simulation is run in a $V=6.8^3$ fm$^3$ box.
 The space step size $dx = dy = dz = 0.2$ fm and the time step size is $dt=0.1$ fm/c.
-Note that the system volume will affect the configurations of $\sigma$ field in each event, due to the change in the magnitude of the noise term, but has no influence on the results of the event-averaged cumulants.
+Note that the system volume will affect the configurations of $\sigma$ field in each event, due to the change in the magnitude of the noise term, but has no influence on the results of the event-averaged $\sigma$.

 With all the ingredients in hand, we complete the event-by-event simulations of the $\sigma$ field from Eq.\,(\ref{langevin}).
-In the numerical calculation process, we record the configurations of the $\sigma$ field at every time step over $10^5$ events.
+In the numerical calculation process, the configurations of the $\sigma$ field at every time step over $10^5$ events are recorded.
 The moments of the $\sigma$ field are then calculated by:

 where $\sigma =\frac{1}{V}\int d^{3}x\,\sigma \left( \mathbf{x}\right) $.
 The non-equilibrium cumulants of the $\sigma$ field are iteratively determined by the following formula: